Skip navigation

 • Esophageal manometry (to measure pressures in the esophagus) or pH monitoring (to see how much stomach acid is coming back into your esophagus).

 • Upper endoscopy.
 Almost all people who have this anti-reflux surgery have already had this test.
-If you have not had this test, you will need to do it.
+If you have not had this test, you will need to have it.

 • X-rays of the esophagus.